ontop/ontop-website/jobs/README.md

 ## Ontopic

-At the company [Ontopic s.r.l.](http://ontopic.biz/), we are offering:
+At the company [Ontopic s.r.l.](https://ontopic.ai/), we are offering:

 - Student internship
 - Bachelor/Master thesis
 - Part time or full time developer positions.

-If you are interested, please get in touch with `inquiry@ontopic.biz`.
+If you are interested, please get in touch with `inquiry@ontopic.ai`.